-Often, when you look closely, there’s some deferred maintenance (e.g., older roofs, peeling paint, etc.).
-Inside these units, you’ll often find more dated kitchens and bathrooms, as well as laminate flooring or carpets.
+Often, when you look closely at a Class C property, there’s some deferred maintenance (e.g., older roofs, peeling paint, etc.).
+Inside Class C properties’ units, you’ll often find more dated kitchens and bathrooms, as well as laminate flooring or carpets.
 I’ve certainly seen my fair share of “vintage” appliances in Class C apartments.

-At the bottom are Class D assets.
-As you can imagine, these are the types of places you would normally avoid.
+At the bottom are Class D apartments.
+As you can imagine, these are the apartment buildings you would normally avoid.
 There’s typically quite a bit of deferred maintenance and neglect, which is apparent even from a distance.

 Class D apartments tend to be in the sketchier areas of town, where you probably wouldn’t want to be caught alone after dark.

-The interiors of these units, as you can imagine, are consistent with the exteriors.
+The interiors of these multi-family units, as you can imagine, are consistent with the exteriors.
 Dated, worn, and poorly constructed.
-Don’t expect to find any stainless steel appliances here. ?
+Don’t expect to find any stainless steel appliances here!

 Let’s start with a quick recap.

-Class A apartments are the highest quality apartments you can find.
+Class A properties are the highest quality apartments you can find.
 They’re in the best neighborhoods, with the best finishes, but also cost the most.

 On the opposite end of the spectrum, Class D apartments are those you wouldn’t want to touch with a ten-foot pole.
 The buildings are often falling apart and are located in rougher areas of town.
 Just ask the cops; they tend to know these buildings well.

-In the middle are Class B and C assets, which, for us, are the sweet spot.
+In the middle are Class B assets and Class C apartments, which, for us, are the sweet spot.

-Why We Love Class B and C Multifamily Assets
+Why We Love Class B and C Multi-Family Real Estate

 Seriously, y’all, Class B and C apartments are where it’s at.

-At Goodegg Investments, we specialize in investing in Class B and C multifamily assets because they provide the most potential value for investors, as well as the greatest potential impact for communities.
+At Goodegg Investments, we specialize in investing in Class B and C multi-family real estate because they provide the most potential value for investors, as well as the greatest potential impact for communities.